k-filali/videoredaction/README.md

 ## Current limitations

-- Automatic detection quality depends on the configured detector; the default is not a field model.
+- Automatic detection quality varies with camera motion, lighting, occlusion, distance, and plate style, so every proposal and uncovered interval still requires review.
 - Jobs run in a local in-process worker pool and are not resumed after an application restart.
 - Uploads are not chunked or resumable.
 - Redaction applies to video frames only.
 Source audio is copied to the export unchanged.